SSMSBoost vs dbForge SQL Complete

 dbForge SQL Complete: A brief overview

-When considering alternatives to SSMSBoost, dbForge SQL Complete stands out, and it's no surprise.
-The tool is a full-featured and advanced IntelliSense-style SQL autocompletion add-in for Visual Studio and SQL Server Management Studio.
-The focus on code refactoring, code completion, and SQL formatting features helps developers write stable and error-free SQL code much faster, thereby augmenting their productivity leaps and bounds.
+When exploring alternatives to SSMSBoost, dbForge SQL Complete clearly stands out, and for good reason.
+It is a full-featured and advanced IntelliSense-style SQL autocompletion add-in for Visual Studio and SQL Server Management Studio.
+With a strong focus on code completion, refactoring, and SQL formatting, the tool enables developers to write stable, error-free SQL code much faster, significantly boosting productivity.

-dbForge SQL Complete offers multiple helpful and necessary features, including context-based code completion, object suggestions, code refactoring, SQL snippets, grid aggregates, execution history, and navigation between blocks.
-The object and variable renaming capabilities significantly enhance code readability.
-If there is a need to customize SQL code formatting, developers can easily apply formatting styles and profiles.
+Out of the box, dbForge SQL Complete offers a wide range of essential features, including context-aware code completion, intelligent object suggestions, code refactoring, SQL snippets, grid aggregates, execution history, and easy navigation between code blocks.
+Its object and variable renaming tools further enhance code readability, while customizable formatting styles and profiles allow developers to tailor SQL code formatting to their preferences.

 Conclusion